-- 1. understand the concepts of culture, ethnicity, and minority groups; - 2. understand multiculturalism as exclusive and inclusive concepts; - 3. understand traditional and multicultural, or diversity, counseling approaches; - 4. understand biases and other problems associated with IQ and other testing; - 5. understand the concepts, and related implications, of prejudice, discrimination, stereotyping, and racism; - 6. understand multicultural assessment; - 7. understand the concepts of cultural transition, culture shock, and acculturation; - 8. understand cultural or minority identity development and related counseling implications; - be familiar with issues relating to counseling individuals from racially diverse populations; - 10. be familiar with gender issues in counseling; - 11. be familiar with issues relating to counseling gay men and lesbians; - 12. be familiar with issues relating to counseling older persons; - be familiar with issues relating to counseling persons with disabilities; - understand the processes and implications relating to the concept of the convergence of race, ethnicity, and gender and multiple identities in counseling; - 15. be familiar with multicultural theories and counseling competencies; and - 16. be able to develop a multicultural counseling competency model.
+- 1. understand the concepts of culture, ethnicity, and minority groups; - 2. understand multiculturalism as exclusive and inclusive concepts; - 3. understand traditional and multicultural, or diversity, counseling approaches; - 4. understand biases and other problems associated with IQ and other testing; - 5. understand the concepts, and related implications, of prejudice, discrimination, stereotyping, and racism; - 6. understand multicultural assessment; - 7. understand the concepts of cultural transition, culture shock, and acculturation; - understand cultural or minority identity development and related counseling implications; - 9. be familiar with issues relating to counseling individuals from racially diverse populations; - 10. be familiar with gender issues in counseling; - 11. be familiar with issues relating to counseling gay men and lesbians; - 12. be familiar with issues relating to counseling older persons; - be familiar with issues relating to counseling persons with disabilities; - be familiar with issues relating to counseling persons in immigrant populations; - be familiar with issues relating to counseling persons of faith backgrounds different than one's own; - understand the processes and implications relating to the concept of the convergence of race, ethnicity, and gender and multiple identities in counseling; - 15. be familiar with multicultural theories and counseling competencies; and - 16. be able to develop a multicultural counseling competency model.